Staff positions currently available:

-- Ability to multi-task and prioritize, with good judgment and decision-making skills
+- Ability to multi-task and prioritize to successfully work with multiple internal clients; good judgment and decision-making skills

 - Bachelor’s degree required

-Please submit cover letter and resumes to Beth Corman at firstname.lastname@example.org.
-No phone calls please.
+Please submit resumes to Beth Corman at firstname.lastname@example.org.
+No phone calls, please.

 Interns at CPR conduct research and compose content for CPR’s website, courses, and publications and articles under development by CPR staff.